DigtaAl/VSWindowsAppsPlayground/README.md

-# Windows Quiz Application
+# Windows TrafficLight Application

 ## Overview
-This Windows Desktop Application is a quiz platform that offers various quiz options.
-Users can choose from different quiz categories, and the quiz numbers are randomized to provide a unique set of questions for each user.
-Additionally, users can review their answers to see if they were correct or incorrect.
+The Windows Traffic Light Simulator is a desktop application that simulates the operation of a traffic light system.
+The simulation includes a continuous looping sequence of traffic lights and a visual representation of a car passing through when the light is green.

 ## Features
-- Multiple quiz categories to choose from.
-- Randomized quiz numbers for a diverse quiz experience.
-- Instant feedback on correct and incorrect answers.
+- Realistic traffic light simulation with a continuous loop.
+- Visual representation of a car passing through the intersection during the green light phase.
-- User-friendly interface for seamless navigation.
+- User-friendly interface for easy interaction.

 ## Requirements
 - Windows operating system